Meeco/docs/releases/svx-3.0.0.md

 **Summary:**

-SVX 3.0.0 is a major release that introduces SVX Verify, expands standards support, and delivers operational improvements across the platform.
+SVX 3.0.0 is a major release that introduces **SVX Verify**, expands standards support, and delivers operational improvements across the platform.
 With this release, we continue our commitment to providing a future-proof foundation for high-assurance digital identity and credential exchange.

 - **SVX Verify**: Launch of a new hosted service for low-friction, high-assurance identity verification, supporting both wallet-based and account-based models.